afterpartyai/bittensor-conversation-genome-project/README.md

 python3 -m neurons.validator --subtensor.network test --netuid 138 --wallet.name <wallet name> --wallet.hotkey <hotkey name> --logging.debug --axon.port <port>
 ```

 Once you've registered on on mainnet SN33, you can start your miner with this command:

 ```
 python3 -m neurons.validator --netuid 33 --wallet.name <wallet name> --wallet.hotkey <hotkey name> --axon.port <port>
 ```

+## Validating with a Custom Conversation Server

+Validators, by default, access the CGP API to retrieve conversations and store results.
+However, each validator can run against its own data source and process custom or even proprietary conversation data.

+> Make sure the conversation data source is reasonably large to prevent miners from gaming the system.
+We recommend 50,000 conversations at a minimum to prevent miners re-using previous results.

+In the web/ folder, you will find a sample implementation of a Conversation Server setup.
+You will want to modify this server for your own needs.
+This implementation provides the following important files:

+- conversation_data_importer.py -- A processor that uses a subset of the Facebook conversation data which comes as a CSV file
+- facebook-chat-data_2000rows.csv --
+- conversations.sqlite
+- cgp_tags_YYYY.MM.DD.sqlite
+- app.py -- A FastAPI-based web server
+- start_conversation_store.sh

 # Helpful Guides